NVIDIA/grace-cpu-benchmarking-guide/src/developer/cpudetect.md

 # Runtime CPU Detection

-There are several ways to determine the available Arm CPU resources and topology at runtime, including:
+You can determine the available Arm CPU resources and topology at runtime in the following ways:

  * CPU architecture and supported instructions
  * CPU manufacturer